 Its target categories include:

 This focus gives the fund a clearer operating identity.
-Rather than spreading attention across every startup category, BKR is concentrating on sectors where founders may already understand underserved users, structural inefficiencies, or market blind spots better than traditional investors do.
+Rather than spreading attention across every startup category, BKR is concentrating on sectors where founders may already understand the unmet needs of diverse communities, structural inefficiencies, or market blind spots better than traditional investors do, creating a clear structural advantage.

-That has implications for the Georgia tech scene, where fintech, health innovation, and workforce-related technology already have meaningful traction.
+That has implications for the Georgia tech scene, where fintech, health innovation, and technologies shaping the future of work already have meaningful traction.
 For companies across the Peach State, a fund like this could align naturally with markets Georgia knows well.

 A Different Kind of Venture Positioning